Fundamentals of Lasers

 Laser Measurement Devices: A variety of power meters, viewers, detector cards, and other means of characterizing your laser are available in our catalog.

-Beam Expanders: Beam expanders are designed to transform input collimated beams to larger output collimated beams.
+Beam Expanders: Laser beam expanders are designed to transform input collimated beams to larger output collimated beams.
 Expanding a beam will also decrease divergence by the expansion factor, which is a major advantage for certain applications despite the initial increase in beam diameter.

 Mounting and Positioning Laser Diodes